-Even though Facebook dominates the social media landscape (btw, do you sell on Facebook?), Pinterest is a more efficient channel for selling products, as the average transaction fee is much higher than the one coming from other social media platforms.
+Even though Facebook dominates the social media landscape, Pinterest is a more efficient channel for selling products for business owners.

-If you run a cost-per-click or engagement campaigns, Pinterest will automatically give you a cost estimate depending on the keywords you use or interests you target.
+If you run a cost-per-click or engagement campaigns, Pinterest will automatically give you a cost estimate depending on the keywords you choose or interests that you target.
 You should expect to pay a minimum of $1 per click.
 If you go with an awareness campaign, the minimum sum of money will be $5.

 Not much for a start.